samuelki/User-Dashboard/README.md

 # User-Dashboard

-This was a Coding Dojo project.
-The site allows users to register and log in to exchange messages/comments.
-Regular users are able to edit their profiles.
-Admins are able to add/delete/edit users.
-Site is (slightly) styled via Bootstrap and built in Django.
+Social networking site that allows users to exchange messages and comments on other users' walls.
+Users register and login with validations.
+Admins are able to add/delete/edit any user.
+Normal users are able to edit their profiles.

+Technologies:
+- Python/Django
+- HTML5/CSS3
+- SQLite
+- AWS
+- Bootstrap